ballerfuturistic/sfmnauts/README.md

 **yes, you need to include the capital M, i think.**

+**It would be good to touch base about what you're going to commit** before adding it due to the nature off these things, **but not neccessary.** I'll read over it.

 ## Credits

 **None of this** would be possible without the help of these people: